 Clean water for health, local agriculture, and local economy: WWALS looks after that on a watershed-wide basis.

-Fondly remembering my mother’s mother’s decorative fish pond in their front yard in Pearson, after many years working in the Internet, I’ve moved back to the same land and waters where I grew up and where Gretchen and I were married.
+Fondly remembering my mother’s mother’s decorative fish pond in their front yard in Pearson, after many years working in the Internet, a dozen years ago I moved back to the same land and waters where I grew up and where Gretchen and I were married.
 I invite all who like to get wet with fun and work to join WWALS to explore and conserve.

 Gordon Rogers, Flint Riverkeeper, caused me to realize water is in my blood.
 My father preserved some original longleaf forest, which is the most diverse ecosystem outside a tropical rain forest, while he farmed and my mother grew flowers as she taught school.
 None of forest nor fields nor flowers can survive without water, and already droughts with pine beetles are more frequent and the wet times are not as wet.
 We all need to pay attention to clearcutting, over-paving, and other causes of these problems.